-The goodwill impairment test consists of a two-step process, if necessary.
-The first step is to compare the fair value of a reporting unit to its carrying value, including goodwill.
+In order to test for goodwill impairment, the Company compares the fair value of the reporting unit to its carrying value, including goodwill.
+If the fair value of the reporting unit is lower than its carrying amount, goodwill is written down for the amount by which the carrying amount exceeds the fair value.
+However, the loss recognized cannot exceed the carrying amount of goodwill.
 We typically use discounted cash flow models to determine the fair value of a reporting unit.
-The assumptions used in these models are consistent with those we believe hypothetical marketplace participants would use.
-If the fair value of the reporting unit is less than its carrying value, the second step of the impairment test must be performed in order to determine the amount of impairment poss, if any.
-The second step compares the implied fair value of the reporting unit's goodwill with the carrying amount of that goodwill.
-If the carrying amount of the reporting unit's goodwill exceeds its implied fair value, an impairment charge is recognized in an amount equal to that excess.
-The loss recognized cannot exceed the carrying amount of goodwill.

-The Company has the option to perform a qualitative assessment of goodwill rather than completing the two-step process to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount, including goodwill and other intangible assets.
-If the Company concludes that this is the case, it must perform the two-step process.
-Otherwise, the Company will forego the two-step process and does not need to perform any further testing.
+The assumptions used in these models are consistent with those we believe a hypothetical marketplace participant would use.
+The Company has the option to perform a qualitative assessment of goodwill in order to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount, including goodwill and other intangible assets.
+If the Company concludes that this is the case, it must perform the testing discussed above.
+Otherwise, the Company does not need to perform any further testing.